 First Black Army Nurse

 While teaching at St. Simons Island, she met and married Edward King, a black Union Army soldier.
 She accompanied her husband's unit in their travels and taught the soldiers how to read and write.
-She also worked as a nurse, caring for injured black soldiers and became known as the first black Army nurse serving in the Civil War.
+She also worked as a nurse, caring for injured black soldiers and became the first black Army nurse serving in the Civil War.